Photos by South Dakota Tourism.

 Elementary Schools

 Qualified teachers instruct in the areas of modern math, social science, art and language arts.
 Specialized teachers offer music and physical education programs.
-All four schools' K-5 function on a modified self-contained classroom plan.
+All three schools’ K-5 function on a modified self-contained classroom plan.
 Grade 6 functions on a departmental plan, which prepares students for the Middle School.

 Georgia Morse Middle School (grades 7 & 8)